Highlander: The Search for Vengeance

-Highlander: The Search for Vengeance is a 2007 adult animated dystopian fantasy action film and an anime installment in the Highlander franchise.
+Highlander: The Search for Vengeance (ハイランダー：復讐の探索, Hairandā: Fukushū no tansaku) is a 2007 adult animated dystopian fantasy action film and an anime installment in the Highlander franchise.
 The film was directed by Yoshiaki Kawajiri (Ninja Scroll, Vampire Hunter D: Bloodlust) and was written by David Abramowitz, also the writer for Highlander: The Series, Highlander: The Raven and Highlander: The Source.
 The film was a joint venture between Imagi Animation Studios and Madhouse Studio, with Imagi providing the script and the soundtrack, while Madhouse produced the animation.
-It was produced in association with Davis-Panzer Productions and distributed by Manga Entertainment on June 5, 2007 and aired on July 30 on Sci Fi's Ani-Monday block.
-The film is dedicated to the memory of William N. Panzer, who died in 2007, and was the co-owner of the Davis-Panzer Inc., which was the company who created the franchise.
+It was produced in association with Davis-Panzer Productions and distributed by Manga Entertainment on June 5, 2007, and aired on July 30 on Sci Fi's Ani-Monday block.
+The film is dedicated to the memory of William N. Panzer, who died in 2007, and was the co-owner of Davis-Panzer Productions.